Tuesday, December 31, 2019

 - "Mommy, Daddy I need to tell you something" was the unceasing chorus we heard from you, especially in the van.

-- Through the month of March, you followed in Joshua's footsteps, repeating what he did the year before, singing "Angels We Have Heard on High."
+- Through the month of March, you followed in J's footsteps, repeating what J did the year before, singing "Angels We Have Heard on High."
 You sang while "playing" a balloon as a guitar.
 You also sang, "Go Tell It on the Mountain."

 - Every night after Daddy got you ready for bed, you rushed out of your room to show me your pajamas, expecting me to swoon over you in all your cuteness.

-- Your baby doll and stuffed dog served as the babies you nursed, even months after I was no longer nursing Levi.
+- Your baby doll and stuffed dog served as the babies you nursed, even months after I was no longer nursing L.

-- In April, Joshua moved into the same room as Levi, so you had the room to yourself.
+- In April, J moved into the same room as L, so you had the room to yourself.
 You adjusted easily to your own space.
 It seems like you thrive off of having time to yourself.
 You started sleeping in each morning and are generally much happier for longer durations now that you get more sleep.

 You are quick to forgive and ask for forgiveness.
 I love your sweet and tender hugs, the way you turn my face so you can give me a kiss, and your spunky attitude that only enhances your strengths.
 Your laughter is contagious, you light up the room wherever you go, and you make me a better human.